 (11) “Sale at retail” or “retail sale” shall not include the sale of or charge made for labor and services rendered for environmental remedial action.
 [This should be reported under the service and other classification.]

-(12)(a) “Sale at retail” or “retail sale” shall also include the following sales to consumers of digital goods, digital codes, and digital automated services:
+(12)(a) Except as provided in subsection (14) of this section, the term “sale at retail” or “retail sale” shall also include the following sales to consumers of digital goods, digital codes, and digital automated services:

 (i) Sales in which the seller has granted the purchaser the right of permanent use;